 The Governance Committee is empowered to retain outside advisors to assist in the performance of its functions with the sole authority to agree to fees and other terms of engagement.
-The Governance Committee did not hire any outside advisors to assist them with respect to the selection of candidates for director nominations in 2024, and has not hired one for evaluation of the current slate of directors nominated in these materials.
+The Governance Committee did not hire any outside advisors to assist them with respect to the selection of candidates for director nominations in 2025, and has not hired one for evaluation of the current slate of directors nominated in these materials.

-The Governance Committee has nominated for election as Class I directors, all of whom currently serve as Class I directors of the Company, Gregory A. Burton, J. Thomas Jones, James L. Rossi and Diane W. Strong-Treister, to serve three-year terms expiring at the 2027 Annual Meeting.
-In addition, the Governance Committee recommended, and the Board of Directors approved, James M. Parsons to stand for election as a Class III nominee at the 2024 Annual Meeting to serve for a two-year term expiring at the 2026 Annual Meeting.
+The Governance Committee has nominated C. Dallas Kayser and Sharon H. Rowe for election as Class II directors, to serve three-year terms expiring at the 2028 Annual Meeting.
+In addition, the Governance Committee recommended, and the Board of Directors approved, James A. Hoyer to stand for election as a Class II nominee at the 2025 Annual Meeting to serve for a three-year term expiring at the 2028 Annual Meeting.
+Mr. Hoyer was appointed to the Board of Directors in July of 2024.